-Never place an infant (less than 1 year old) in a rearward-facing child safety seat in the front passenger seat of a vehicle with a front passenger air bag.
+- Never place an infant (less than 1 year old) in a rearward-facing child safety seat in the front passenger seat of a vehicle with a front passenger air bag.
 The back of a rear-facing infant or convertible seat rests too close to the air bag cover.
-Because the air bag opens with a great deal of force, serious injuries or death could occur if the child seat is too close.
+Because the air bag opens with a great deal of force, it could seriously injure or kill the baby.

 - If it is absolutely necessary for a child age 12 or under to ride in the front seat of a car with a front passenger side air bag: